Click the button to start reading

 Once the post goes live you’ll start getting applicants.
 Sort through who meets your requirements and who doesn’t.
-Use your spreadsheet to keep track of successful candidates at each stage of the hiring process.
+Use your recruiting CRM software or spreadsheet to keep track of successful candidates at each stage of the hiring process.

 There will always be people who don’t read the job advert or don’t have the experience necessary, so these candidates can be disqualified.
 Don’t worry about contacting every candidate, only those who meet the criteria should be contacted.

 Now sort through the qualified candidates and decide who you would like to take to the next stage.
 If you have multiple stages in your hiring process, try to limit the number of candidates who can get through to each stage.
 This will help you reduce the number of job seekers you need to interview.

 Now it’s time for the interview process.
 This will be your chance to get to know the candidate and see if they are a good fit for the company.